The Self Careapist Therapist Podcast

 How We Can Help Parents Master Their Emotions with Dr. Alissa Jerud

 Dr. Alissa Jerud, clinical psychologist and author of Emotion Savvy Parenting joins us to discuss methods to assist parents with remaining emotionally aware while parenting.
 Dr. Jerud specializes in helping parents master their emotions during the most challenging moments of parenting.
 Discover why focusing on parental emotion regulation (rather than controlling children's behavior) creates better outcomes for the entire family.
 Dr. Jerud shares her ART framework (Accept, Regulate, Tolerate), adapted from DBT specifically for parents navigating everyday struggles.
 What You'll Learn Learn practical techniques for helping parents master their emotions in real time.
 Dr. Jerud demonstrates how to apply DBT principles without requiring formal training, making these tools accessible for any therapist working with parents.
 Key Topics: The ART framework for parents mastering their emotions in heated momentsCARE skills that reduce heart rate by 50% in 30 secondsChain analysis adapted for parenting reactions (not children's behavior)Why forcing apologies backfires and what to do insteadInhibitory learning approach for anxious parentsOpposite action and radical acceptance in parenting contextsHow to handle public tantrums, sibling conflicts, and teen independence anxietyTeaching emotion regulation without full DBT certification Perfect For Therapists, counselors, social workers, and mental health professionals working with parents, families, or anyone interested in emotion regulation skills.
 Especially valuable for clinicians seeking practical, evidence based tools to recommend or teach in session.
 Featured Resource Book: Emotion Savvy Parenting: How to Help Your Kids Cope, Regulate, and Thrive by Developing Your Own Emotional Intelligence by Dr. Alissa Jerud (now available in audiobook format) About the Guest Dr. Alissa Jerud is a licensed clinical psychologist specializing in anxiety disorders and emotion regulation.
 She trained under Dr. Marsha Linehan (creator of DBT) at the University of Washington and now helps parents master their emotions through evidence based approaches rooted in DBT and exposure therapy with inhibitory learning.
 Episode Highlights The Grocery Store Scenario: Dr. Jerud walks through a classic parenting challenge (the checkout line candy bar meltdown) demonstrating how parents mastering their emotions changes the entire dynamic.
 Learn specific tools like slow exhales, opposite action, and reframing thoughts that work in real time.
 The Apology Paradox: Discover why demanding apologies from dysregulated children backfires and how modeling genuine apologies leads to children who naturally give heartfelt, handwritten apologies and repair attempts.
 Golden Opportunities: Shift perspective from dreaded meltdowns to practice opportunities.
 When parents view challenging moments as chances to strengthen their emotional mastery, the entire family benefits.
-The Heart Rate Demo: The Self Careapist Therapist Podcast is a biweekly conversation with Lorain Moorehead, LCSW a therapist in private practice.
+The Heart Rate Demo: Learn about the CARE skills (adapted from DBT's TIP s The Self Careapist Therapist Podcast is a biweekly conversation with Lorain Moorehead, LCSW a therapist in private practice.
 With guests ranging from expert psychologists, therapists, researchers and authors, each episode offers a deep dive and keeps listeners from intern to advanced supervisor in mind while dropping gems and aha moments for everyone who loves to learn!
-If you love learning and want to keep track of some future learning opportunities, grab your learning map here!
+If you love learning and want to keep track of some future learning opportunities, grab your personal curriculum here!
 If you liked this episode, feel free to subscribe and leave a review!
 Your support helps us be a top mental health podcast and resource.
 See you next week!

 53 min